 The Lord lived as a great model of choosing to live intentionally.
 His choice of where to live offers a basic example.

-Nobody went to Nazareth unless they had to.
+Jesus grew up in Nazareth, but nobody went to Nazareth unless they had to.
 The city sat off the beaten path and high on a hill.
 Yet it was the perfect place for the boy Jesus to grow up in safe seclusion, away from the grasp of any who might seek to harm Him (Matthew 2:21–23).

-Years later, however, at the beginning of His ministry, Jesus moved His base of operations from the sleepy town of Nazareth to the bustling Capernaum by the Sea of Galilee.
+But at the beginning of His ministry, Jesus moved His base of operations from the sleepy town of Nazareth to the bustling Capernaum by the Sea of Galilee.

 - Matthew notes how this move fulfilled “what was spoken through Isaiah the prophet” (Matthew 4:14).